StefanIv21/Router-Dataplane/README.md

 For testing use:
   -sudo python3 topo.py
   -inside terminals: make run_router0, make run_router1

+Data plane Router Implementation using ARP, ICMP and IPv4

 I created a structure of the package in which I added: the size, the content, the interface as well as the address for the next hop
 I used the structure to add the package to the queue